Netflix/dispatch/docs/configuration/app.md

-# Configuring Dispatch
+---
+description: >-

-okThis document describes additional configuration options available for the Dispatch server itself.
-Additional plugin specific configuration can be found in the plugin's documentation.
+  Describes additional configuration options available for the Dispatch server itself.
+Additional plugin-specific configuration can be found in the plugin's documentation.
+---

+# App

 ## First Install

 Dispatch uses the same configuration system as [Starlette](https://www.starlette.io/config/).

 By default, the config will be read from environment variables and/or `.env` files.

+{% hint style="info" %}
+All config items prefixed with `VUE_APP` are envvars for the Vue frontend.
+These variables are used only during the building of the javascript bundle.
+See [here](https://cli.vuejs.org/guide/mode-and-env.html) for details.
+{% endhint %}

 ### General